- Ph.D. University of Texas at Austin (Government)

-Dr. Hart's research has been published in the Journal of Politics [download the 2013 article] [download the forthcoming article] and Comparative Political Studies [download] and has been funded by competitive grants from the National Science Foundation and the TESS program (Time sharing Experiments in the Social Sciences).
+In addition to his recent book, Economic Voting (Cambridge University Press), Dr. Hart's research has been published in the Journal of Politics [download: 2013 article; 2014 article] and Comparative Political Studies [download] and has been funded by competitive grants from the National Science Foundation and the TESS program (Time sharing Experiments in the Social Sciences).

 You can read more about Dr. Hart's research and publications at his personal website.